 - Give your data view a name.

 Start typing in the Index pattern field, and Kibana looks for the names of indices, data streams, and aliases that match your input.
+You can view all available sources or only the sources that the data view targets.

 To match multiple sources, use a wildcard (*).